kowaltek/tech-blog/content/posts/dva-c02.md

 The new revision of the app is being run on new infra, so there's no reduced capacity.
 Once all traffic is directed to new version of the app, the 'blue' infra is retired.
 Until we don't remove 'blue' version, we can easily roll-back.

+For troubleshooting and rolling back potential bad deployments we can:

+ - configure AWS CodeDeploy to automatically rollback on failure,
+ - invoke a function in AWS Lambda for error handling and notifications.

 #### AppSpec file